Colour Science & Management

 Resolve Color Management (RCM) and DaVinci Wide Gamut

-DaVinci Wide Gamut is a scene-referred gamut wider than Rec.2020 and comparable in scope to ACES AP1.
-DaVinci Intermediate is a log curve designed to behave predictably under colour correction, with a toe and shoulder similar to ACEScct.
-When RCM is enabled in Resolve, the application automatically applies the correct input transform for each camera format on ingest and the selected output CST for the viewer and every deliverable — no OCIO configuration required.
+Blackmagic Design’s own colour management system — Resolve Color Management has existed since version 12; the modern DaVinci Wide Gamut Intermediate (DWG/I) working space arrived in Resolve 17.
+DWG/I combines two components: DaVinci Wide Gamut (the colour gamut) and DaVinci Intermediate (the log encoding applied to it).
+When RCM is enabled in Resolve, the application automatically applies the correct input transform for each camera format on ingest and the selected output transform for the viewer and every deliverable — no OCIO configuration required.

 RCM has become the dominant choice for productions graded entirely in Resolve.
 It is faster to configure than ACES, ships with manufacturer-certified input transforms for all supported cameras, and handles mixed-camera productions (ARRI + Sony + Blackmagic on the same timeline) automatically.